zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 components.*.certificate.keystore.alias: <certificate alias / label from AT-TLS rule>
 ```

-Finally, if there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, update or set the `zowe.zOSMF.scheme` to `http`.
+If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, update or set the `zowe.zOSMF.scheme` to `http`.

 :::note
 AT-TLS is not yet supported in the API Cloud Gateway Mediation Layer component.
 :::

+### Other Zowe components

+Given the central characteristic of the API Mediation Layer Gateway, other components that need to interact with it need to be configured

+An example of this is the Zowe ZLUX App Server.

 ## Security considerations